SummaryRead the full fact sheet

 - collapsed lung – the lung may develop an air pocket.
 If the air pocket bursts during a coughing fit, the lung will deflate

 - heart problems – the heart has to work extremely hard to pump blood through the damaged lungs

-- osteoporosis – where bones become thin and break more easily.
+- – where bones become thin and break more easily.
 Steroid use in people with COPD is thought to contribute to osteoporosis

 - anxiety and depression – breathlessness or the fear of breathlessness can often lead to feelings of anxiety and depression